techie-joe/core-dev/_includes/preview.md

 {% comment %}This Liquid comment will not appear in the rendered Markdown{% endcomment %}

-Comment block should not appear in the rendered Markdown.
+Comment block will not appear in the rendered Markdown.

 ### Styles for text